 MAHKOTA also supported TNP2K to produce a national strategy for the future of social protection in Indonesia, released in 2019.
 The strategy has fostered dialogue on further reforms, including establishing social pensions for the elderly and people with disability.
 Through TNP2K, MAHKOTA has supported Indonesia to introduce an electronic voucher scheme that replaced a less efficient subsidised rice program.
-The voucher scheme has provided monthly transfers to 20 million households as part of the Government of Indonesia’s COVID-19 economic response.
+In 2020, the voucher scheme provided monthly transfers to 19.4 million households or 94.5% of its target recipients as part of the Government of Indonesia’s COVID-19 economic response.

 MAHKOTA also works with the Ministry of Social Affairs on data and referral systems, and supports the Papuan Provincial government to deliver their child grant scheme BANGGA Papua.